agg23/openfpga-pcengine/README.md

 Core supports four players/controllers via the Analogue Dock.
 To enable four player mode, turn on `Use Turbo Tap` setting.

+### 6 button controller

+Some games support a 6 button controller.
+For those games, enable the `Use 6 Button Ctrl` option in `Core Settings`.
+Please note that this option can break games that don't support the 6 button controller, so turn it off if you're not using it.

 ### Video Modes

 The PC Engine is unique in that it can arbitrarily decide what resolution to display at.
 The Pocket is more limited, requiring fixed resolutions at all times.
 I've tried to compromise and cover the most common resolutions output by the PCE, but some are better supported than others.
 You should see the best support with horizontal resolutions of 256, 320, 352, and 512 pixels wide.
 It seems that some of these resolutions drop one or two pixels on the right-hand side of the screen.
 I haven't figured out what is causing this.
 Resolutions between 320 and 352 will have some amount of blank black space on the right side.